-What is the role of the Office of Innovation Commercialization (OIC)?
+What is the role of the Innovation Partnership Services Office?

-What is the benefit of disclosing an invention to OIC?
+What is the benefit of disclosing an invention to IPSO?

-Disclosing your invention to OIC is an important part of protecting the rights to your discovery.
-One of the most important benefits may be the commercialization of your technology through OIC’s efforts in patent and licensing of the discovery.
-Other benefits through OIC’s marketing efforts include
+Disclosing your invention to IPSO is an important part of protecting the rights to your discovery.
+One of the most important benefits may be the commercialization of your technology through IPSO’s efforts in patent and licensing of the discovery.
+Other benefits through IPSO’s marketing efforts include

 Does public disclosure interfere with patenting?